Makes No Difference

 And we all did.

-We all experienced lust and passion beyond reason when you know you can’t but you absolutely have to.
+We all experienced lust and passion beyond reason when you know you can’t, but you absolutely have to.
 It demands of you.
 It militates you.
 Because it’s lust.
 And lust is the most powerful of them all.
 It’s not love.
 It’s not sex.
 Love is calm, sweet, rewarding, fulfilling in a very unaggressive way.
-Sex is physical, it doesn’t demand anything of us, nothing we don’t want to give, and even if we don’t but we do, it’s all done in a blink, and we get up, get dressed, and we’re not altered.
+Sex is physical; it doesn’t demand anything of us, nothing we don’t want to give, and even if we don’t, but we do, it’s all done in a blink.
+We get up, get dressed, and we’re not altered.

 Not if we don’t want to be; we have a choice.